JustServe-Resources/Banbury/README.md

 ## How to use
 This is the latest version of the Copenhagen theme available for Guide.
 It is possible to use this repository as a starting point to build your own custom theme.
 You can fork this repository as you see fit.
-You can use your favorite IDE to develop themes and preview your changes locally in a web browser using [ZCLI](https://github.com/zendesk/zcli/).
+You can use your favorite IDE to develop themes and preview your changes locally in a web browser using [ZCLI](https://github.com/zendesk/zcli/) (call `npm i @zendesk/zcli -g` to install. yarn install may fail).
 For details, read the [zcli themes](https://github.com/zendesk/zcli/blob/master/docs/themes.md) documentation.

 ## Customizing your theme
 Once you have forked this repository you can feel free to edit templates, CSS, JavaScript and manage assets.